varunteja007006/varunteja007006/README.md

 🚀 I currently work at RNTBCI as a senior software engineer, developing AI powered products to increase business efficiency.

-🌱 I'm passionate about coding and contributing to open source.
+🌱 I love coding and contributing to open source.

 📫 You can reach out to me via email at **varunteja007006@gmail.com** or call me at **+91 7893798770**.